June 12-13, 2023

 Priority will be given to proposals that:

-• Propose an engaging experience for conference participants.
+• Demonstrate the potential for an engaging experience for conference participants.

-• Tie to the conference theme and learning objectives.
+• Tie to the conference theme and conference tracks.

 • Tell a story (e.g., create suspense; engage emotions; show, don’t tell; etc.).